 With start-ups like Razorpay reaching unicorn status, the NBFC segment gained popularity.
 These companies provide loans and advances or services related to stocks, shares, and bonds.
 Compared to scheduled banks, the latter’s scope was limited, with customers not needing a bank account.
 Moreover, the company structure is more streamlined, and foreign investments are allowed to up to 100 percent.
 Institutions which focused exclusively on microfinance were grouped as microfinance institutions (MFI).
 NBFCs were regulated by the Reserve Bank of India but did not need a banking license.

 Scheduled banks and NBFCs which offer online lending services form the digital lending market.
-It was worth over 100 billion U.S. dollars in 2019 and was expected to reach 350 billion dollars by 2023, indicating an extraordinary growth.
+This was expected to be worth over 350 billion dollars by 2023, indicating an extraordinary growth.
 Many digital lending platforms lend not only to MSMEs, but to individuals as well.
 Theses financial services range from small personal loans for buying a new TV, to buy-now-pay-later-loans and educational loans, car, or even small housing loans.
 The main advantages of digital lending was the comfortable and easy access via mobile devices as well as less paperwork and eligibility checks than in a bank branch office.
-Ahmedabad-based Lendingkart was the leading lending tech start-up in 2020 by assets under management, followed by Mumbai-based InCred and Aye Finance from Gurugram.
+Ahmedabad-based Lendingkart was the leading lending tech start-up in terms of assets under management, followed by Mumbai-based InCred and Aye Finance from Gurugram.

 Despite these challenges the non-banking financial sector was expected to play a crucial role for economic recovery in India.
 Firstly, the MSME sector was one of the key funding areas within the huge atmannirbhar bharat abhiyaan packages.
 Secondly, the government aimed at supporting consumption.
 Therefore, small and easy-to-access loans were crucial for both these targets.